AlinaDenisaB/SFIAproject2/README.md

   #### Service #4 ####
   The fourth service generate 2 special chars for the first implementation and 3 for the second implementation.
   #### Service #5 ####
   The fifth service create passwords based upon the results of the service #2 + #3 + #4 and shuffle the letters, the numbers and the special chars.
+Hence, the result will be a password that is redirected to the frontend service and it changes every time the user press the button.

 ### User Journey ###
 ### Ansible Playbook ###